A Unique Art Tour -- London-based V&A Museum Goes Virtual on Kuaishou

 The next day, the 160-year-old museum made its livestreaming debut on Kuaishou, whose livestreaming service has been embraced by over 170 million daily active users.

-Before the pandemic, the V&A received over 1.5 million visitors annually, contributing more than 40% of visitor admissions in London.
-Renowned as the world's largest museum of applied and decorative arts and design, the V&A houses a collection of over 2.3 million objects, with 5000 years of art and design history.
+Before the pandemic, the V&A received nearly 4.5 million visitors last year.
+Renowned as the world's leading museum of arts, design and performance, the V&A houses a collection of over 2.3 million objects, spanning 5000 years of human history.

 For their Chinese visitors, the V&A provided a virtual gallery-travel for Kuaishou's millions of users, who are blocked from going abroad due to the pandemic.
-This 2-hour-long special exhibit tour via livestreaming attracted 3.8 million audiences, with 166 thousand users contributing likes.
+This 2-hour-long special museum tour via livestreaming attracted 3.8 million audiences, with 166 thousand users contributing likes.

 "The coronavirus blocks physical communications between people from China and other countries but cannot cut the connection and emotion bonding between peoples and cultures.
 Artistic-cultural heritages are borderless," said Yi Xuan, Senior Director of Kuaishou's regional cooperation.